strangerstudios/pmpro-membership-maps/readme.txt

 === Paid Memberships Pro - Member Directory Maps Add On ===
 Contributors: strangerstudios
-Tags: paid memberships pro, pmpro, map,
+Tags: paid memberships pro, pmpro, map
 Requires at least: 3.5
-Tested up to: 5.1.1
+Tested up to: 5.5
-Stable tag: .4
+Stable tag: 0.1

 Adds a map to your member directory and profile page when using the Member Directory and Profile Pages Add On for Paid Membership Pro.

 == Description ==

-Adds a map to your member directory and profile page when using the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/member-directory/) for Paid Membership Pro.
+Adds a map to your member directory and profile page when using the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/member-directory/#membership-maps) for Paid Membership Pro.

 = Official Paid Memberships Pro Add On =